Getting Started

 Install the Supabase client library

-Make sure to add Supabase product package as dependency to the application.
+Make sure to add Supabase product package as a dependency to your application target.

 4